UsabilityEngineering/Tracking/phase2/README.md

 <img src="assets/About.png" width="30%" height="30%" title="About"> <img src="assets/HowToUse.png" width="30%" height="30%" title="How To Use"> <img src="assets/Options.png" width="30%" height="30%" title="Options">

 Warren: Not shown is the duplicate How To Use page that links back to the local menu rather than the main one.
+Shan: The middle "How To Use" page is helpful since some of the terminology might be hard to understand for someone who might not be too technologically inclined.

 ### Data Management: Input

 <img src="assets/Load_Menu.png" width="30%" height="30%" title="Load Menu"> <img src="assets/Load_Project.png" width="30%" height="30%" title="Load Project"> <img src="assets/Import.png" width="30%" height="30%" title="Import Project"> <img src="assets/Sync.png" width="30%" height="30%" title="Sync Project">

+Shan: Allows a user to import previous data.
+Can help with possibly seeing where a pet has wandered before, to try to get a feel for where they may have gone if they are lost.

 ### Data Management: Output